ichuang/pyqsp/README.md

 > ccoefs = np.polynomial.chebyshev.poly2cheb(pcoefs)
 > pcoefs = np.polynomial.chebyshev.cheb2poly(ccoefs)
 > ```
 > For numerical stability, however, casting between `Polynomial` and `Chebyshev` objects at high degrees is not recommended.
+As such, recent updates have forced almost all methods to work in the Chebyshev basis by default; notably, in our convention, this will also exactly correspond to the Laurent basis up to copying some of the coefficients.
 >
-> As it stands, the `sym_qsp` method works exclusively in the Chebyshev basis, and performs internal checks on passed objects, and numpy support for Chebyshev polynomial optimization and analysis is thorough.
+> As it stands, the `sym_qsp` and most of the `laurent` method now work exclusively in the Chebyshev basis, performing internal checks on passed objects.

 Plotting is also supported with the `sym_qsp` method, again calling